 Batch learning is when a learner is trained in full using only one dataset in a single session.
 Calling the

 train() method on a learner instance is an example of batch learning.
 In contrast, online learning occurs when a learner is trained over multiple sessions with multiple datasets as small as a single sample each.
 Learners that are capable of being partially trained like this implement the Online interface which includes the

 partial() method for training in an online scheme.
 Subsequent calls to the

-partial() method will continue training where the learner left off since the last training session.
+partial() method will continue training where the learner left off.
 Online learning is especially useful for when you have a dataset that is too large to fit into memory all at once.

-Note: After the initial training, the learner will expect subsequent datasets to contain the same count and order of features.
+Note: After the initial training, the learner will expect subsequent datasets to contain the same number and order of features.